bharrisau/simpleflatmapper.org/0201-property-mapping.md

 # The rules

-The property finder will look for a column to property match first, if none is found it will try to do a partial match on the property to look for a sub property.
+The property finder will look for a column to property match first if none is found it will try to do a partial match on the property to look for a sub-property.

 ## property name matching

-is a case insensitive match ignoring '_' and ' '.
+is a case-insensitive match ignoring '_' and ' '.

-the following column will matches the property myProperty.
+the following column will match the property myProperty.

 * 'my_property'
 * 'myproperty'